Thursday, March 11, 2010 Detailed Auto Topics

 Ask what can be done

-With complaints like a check engine light it is important to remember the light is a symptom.
-There may be up to two-thousand problems and one light.
+With things like a check engine light, the light is a symptom of a problem.
+Up to two-thousand problems may cause the light to come on and there is only one light.
 If the light comes on again after repair, review the invoice.
-The diagnostic trouble codes that were addressed should be listed.
-Have the shop check the codes again and see if the problem is the same as before or an additional problem.
+The diagnostic trouble codes that were addressed should be listed on the invoice.
+The auto repair shop check the codes again and see if the problem is the same as before or an additional problem.

 A new problem has surfaced

-If the shop claims the problem is not related to their work, ask for an explanation.
+If the shop claims they do not relate the problem to their work, ask for an explanation.
 Parts, particularly on older vehicles do sometimes fail.
 View any immediate new problems with skepticism but also listen to the explanation.
-If in doubt, select a qualified shop and have them look at the problem.
-If they also feel the fault is with the original repair, contact the shop and ask how they would like to proceed.
+If in doubt, select another qualified shop and have them look at the problem.
+If they also feel the fault is with the original repair, contact the shop and ask how they would like to continue.
 Opinions from friends, neighbors and coworkers are likely to only cloud the issue.

 Listen to their explanation